 In your first year, you study core compulsory modules in Accounting, Economics, Law and Quantitative Methods.

 Year 2 allows you to build on this foundation with more advanced compulsory modules in Economics, Finance, Quantitative Methods, Banking and Banking Law, together with a wide range of options that enable you to specialise in your preferred areas such as economics, accounting, or banking and finance.

 In your final year, you will continue with your advanced compulsory modules as well as your preferred specialised areas.
 If you want to take advantage of a unique opportunity to be supported with a work placement opportunity as part of your final year, this course includes the chance to undertake a 'Professional Development' module as part of your optional module choices.

 At the end of the programme you should have a good appreciation of economic analysis related to financial markets and institutions; the effects of government policy on the financial sector; quantitative techniques for empirical analysis of economic and financial data; accounting concepts relevant to financial market analysis; and the legal aspects of financial services.

-Students with A-Level Mathematics grades A, B,C or equivalent must choose this linked module:
+Students with A-Level Mathematics grades A*, A and B or equivalent must choose the following module: